railgun1v9/points-node-api-challenge/README.md

 }
 ```

-*NOTE* If your total point balance is insufficient for spending the amount specified, you will get an error saying so and you will not be able to spend the point amount.
+*NOTE*: If your total point balance is insufficient for spending the amount specified, you will get an error saying so and you will not be able to spend the point amount.
 ```
 {
     "message": "Balance is insufficient."